Forensic psychology: Research

 Forensic psychology researchers make scientific discoveries relevant to psychology and the law and sometimes provide expert witness testimony.
 These professionals usually have an advanced degree in psychology generally a PhD or similar.
 These professionals may be employed in various settings, such as: colleges and universities, research institutes, and government, private, or mental health agencies.
 Researchers test hypotheses empirically regarding issues related to psychology and the law, such as jury research and research on mental health law and policy evaluation.
 However, recent reviews of forensic psychiatric research raise concerns about transparency in sampling and participant recruitment.
 Many studies fail to report how subjects were selected or whether samples reflect the broader population.
 Their research may be published in forensic psychology journals such as Law and Human Behavior or Psychology, Public Policy, and Law, and more broadly, in basic psychology journals.
 Some famous psychologists in the field include Scott Lilienfeld, who was widely known for his scholarship on psychopathology and psychopathy; Saul Kassin, who is known for studying false confessions; Jennifer Skeem, who is known for studying justice-involved people with mental illness; Michael Saks, who is known for his contributions to jury research and improvements to forensic science; Barbara Spellman, who is known for her cognitive psychology-law work as well as for her open science leadership; and Elizabeth Loftus and Gary Wells, who are both known for their research on eyewitness memory.

 Education

 Academic forensic psychologists teach, research, train, and supervise students, among other education-related activities.
 These professionals also have an advanced degree in psychology (most likely a PhD) and are most often employed at colleges and universities.
 In addition to holding professorships, forensic psychologists may engage in education by presenting research, hosting talks about a particular subject, or engaging with and educating the community about a relevant forensic psychology topic.

 Advocacy

 Through advocacy, forensic psychologists can use psychological research to influence laws and policies.
 These may be related to certain movements, such as Black Lives Matter or the Me Too movement, or may even be related to certain civil rights that are being overlooked.

+Risk Assessment and Sentencing

+In recent decades, the use of risk assessment in criminal sentencing has grown.
+Forensic psychologists have been involved in assessing the probability that an individual will engage in future criminal or violent behavior.
+Risk assessment's goal in to reduce recidivism by incapacitating or treating high-risk offenders and to reduce prison populations by diverting low-risk offenders from prison.
+When risk assessments are incorporated directly into legal judgements about punishment, imprisonment, and release, forensic psychologists play three pivotal roles in shaping fair and evidence-based sentencing practices.